happy being - march 9th 2023

 It’s most famous for its presence in grapeskin; if you’ve ever heard that red wine is good for you (which we don’t exactly agree with, more on that later), it’s because of resveratrol.

 Resveratrol is produced by plants as a response to stress, injury, and fungal infections.
 In other words, it’s an essential component of plants’ natural immune response.
-So it’s no surprise that it has positive impacts on health when consumed by humans.

 The powerful health benefits of resveratrol have been extensively studied and it has been found to possess serious antioxidant and anti-inflammatory properties, which contribute to its benefits for heart health, brain function, longevity, and more.